Title: Return to Wonderland and What Alice Found there

 "For Hattah I will.
 But Alice isn't coming back to Underland."
 Mally squeaked.

 "Then neither should I. I've served my purpose, Mally.
 Now hush."
-He drowned out the world around him and bowed his head.
-His breathing slowed, his eyes closed, but his mind…his mind it only just started.
+He drowned out the world around him and bowed his head more deeply into his chest.
+His breathing slowed, his eyes closed, but his mind…his mind had only just started.